podgorskiy/DeepLearningServerSetup/NvidiaGraphicsAndCUDA.md

     nvcc cuda_test.cpp -o cuda_test
     ./cuda_test

-It should comiple and run without error and print number of available gpus.
+It should compile and run without error and print the number of available gpus.

 ### If it does not work
 In certain cases (e.g. CUDA was installed some other way), you might need to run `sudo nano /etc/environment` and add `/usr/lib/cuda/bin` to the `PATH` variable, e.g.: